TinyWhaleCloud/ld50-trashytowers/README.md

 ### Chaos

-A chaotic mode in which you and your friend(s) try to put trash in the same can simultaneously.
+A chaotic mode in which you and a friend try to put trash in the same can simultaneously.
 Whoever has dropped the last piece before the heap spills looses.

 ### Hotseat

-Take turns with your friend(s) putting trash in the same can.
+Take turns with a friend putting trash in the same can.
 Whoever has dropped the last piece before the heap spills looses.